Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

 Russian Deputy Foreign Minister Sergei Ryabkov took offense at that.
 “It is not for the U.S. president, in my opinion, to talk about certain tragic events of this nature,” he said Friday.

-The passenger manifest also included Prigozhin’s second-in-command, whose nom de guerre became the group’s name, as well as Wagner’s logistics chief and at least one possible bodyguard.
+The passenger manifest also included Prigozhin’s second-in-command, as well as Wagner’s logistics chief and at least one possible bodyguard.

 In this first public comments on the crash, Putin said the passengers had “made a significant contribution” to the fighting in Ukraine.